in

 Aditya L-1 is expected to provide valuable insights into the Sun’s behavior and its impact on the Earth’s climate.
 It will help scientists better understand the Sun’s magnetic field and the solar wind’s properties.
 Aditya L-1 will also provide real-time data on solar flares and coronal mass ejections, which will help mitigate their effects on the Earth’s communication and power systems.

-About Abhijeet A
+Avatar of Abhijeet A